Mass transfer in eccentric black hole - neutron star mergers: Potential consequences

 NASA partially supported this work through grants NNH17ZDA001N and 80NSSC24K0100.
 YZ and JK were partially supported by NSF grant AST-2009260; in addition, JK received support from NSF grant PHY-2110339.
-YZ thanks Hagai Perets for the helpful discussions.
-ERM acknowledges partial support by the National Science Foundation under grants No. PHY-2309210 and AST-2307394.
+YZ thanks Hagai Perets and Jeremy Schnittman for helpful discussions.
+ERM acknowledges partial support by the National Science Foundation under grants No.PHY-2309210 and AST-2307394.

 \software{astropy \citep{Astropy+18}, Matplotlib \citep{Hunter07_matplotlib}, and Numpy \citep{2020NumPy-Array}.}